LaminarAI/LLM-Procedural-Narrative-Drift/1_Method.md

 **Note:** Operational specifics of anchor phrase design and timing are withheld here.
 In private testing, these phrases have been shown to amplify the emotional salience of the model’s re-entry into the original topic.

+# Procedural Narrative Drift: Opportunity Hunting

+## Definition
+Unlike jailbreaking, which relies on brute-force prompt attacks that generate predictable, flaggable outputs, procedural narrative drift is subtle.
+It can be characterized as a form of opportunity hunting.
+Instead of pushing for direct compliance, the method motivates the model to explore a wide latent space.
+Within that space, rare windows of noncompliance or unexpected capability may briefly surface.

+## Process

+**Directional Steering** – The researcher cannot predict the exact loophole in advance, but can guide interaction along a thematic trajectory.

+**Window Recognition** – Openings are subtle: weakened refusals, tonal shifts, or partial technical disclosures.
+Detecting them requires attentiveness and iterative probing.

+**Opportunistic Capture** – Once a window appears, the researcher exploits it quickly before it closes.

+## Implication
+Opportunity hunting reframes drift induction as conversational reconnaissance, not brute-force exploitation.
+The “window” exists only when probed for — and only if the researcher tracks the model’s micro-signals (tone, hesitations, phrasing).
+Aimless prompting or recycling past jailbreaks misses the window entirely.
+Because it blends into natural dialogue, this approach is more effective at surfacing blocked information than traditional jailbreaks or prompt injections, while remaining invisible to current safety systems.

 ---

 ## Observations Across Models